 - Todd Metro, Senior Manager, Safety & Security, New York Road Runners

-The freedom of speech has long come with limits to avoid chaos and physical harm, such as not yelling “fire” in a crowded theater.
-In the age of social media, we’ve seen these limits tested again.
-With an increase in hate crimes and terrorist incidents instigated via traditional and social media, who is in charge of protecting people from real world violence that begins with a social media post, livestreaming or a Youtube video?
-Is the media in danger of losing the public’s trust because of rogue politics and a communications revolution that accelerates the spread of misinformation, fake news and harmful and suspicious claims?
+In the age of the internet and social media, we’ve seen these limits tested.
+With an increase in hate crimes and terrorist incidents instigated, who is in charge of protecting people from real world violence that begins with a social media post, livestreaming, a YouTube video or just logging on?
+Are we in danger of losing the public’s trust because of rogue politics and a communications revolution that accelerates the spread of misinformation, fake news and harmful and suspicious claims and hacking?
 Hear from our panel of experts on possible solutions.

 - Ben Max, Executive Editor, Gotham Gazette (moderator)